Skip to content

 Narrow Space Driving Plan path to drive within the drivable area.
 Furthermore, when it is not possible to drive within the drivable area, stop the vehicle to avoid exiting the drivable area.

-Reference implementation is in Obstacle Avoidance Planner.
+Reference implementation is in Path Optimizer.

 - Lanelet map (high-precision lane boundaries) narrow-space-driving Demonstration Video